 The house mouse is known as the most common mammal on earth.
 They are highly adaptable as they are excellent at swimming, running, climbing and jumping.
 They have excellent senses of smell, taste, and touch but have poor eyesight.
 They will often nest in rubbish, cracks in rocks and walls or they can construct a network of tunnels below ground with separate chambers for nests and storage, often built with several exits.

-If you have seen one of the signs that you may be experiencing a rodent issue contact Ph: 1300 032 748 for a quote.
+If you have seen one of the signs that you may be experiencing a rodent issue contact us now 1300 032 748 for an obligation free quote

 Unfortunately, if one house is infested it is likely that the nearby neighbours are too, as rodents are a community problem.
 Because their populations can grow so large in a short period of time, The best solution to effective rodent pest control is for all of the homeowners in an affected community to work together to limit the shelter, food and water sources.